rinaldus/mail-notifier/README.md

 ```

 ## Changelog

+### Version 3.0 (release date: 26.07.16)
+* System tray icon displays count of unread mail directly on itself
+* Popup notification behaviour was changed: now popup notification appears only if the number of unread emails has
+changed since last mail check
+* Now you can view a short information about unread emails by click on system tray icon or choose "Details" from system tray menu

 ### Version 2.0 (release date: 23.03.16)
 * **Important!
 Users of Mail Notifier 1.x have to delete old configuration file located in ~/.config/mail-notifier/settings.conf before first launch of new version**